Leg Pain (cont.)

 Care at home depends upon the reason for the leg pain.

 - For sprains and strains, RICE is the initial recommendation: rest, ice, compression, and elevation.
 Acetaminophen (Tylenol) and ibuprofen (Advil) may be used for pain control.
 Over-the-counter medicines are usually safe to take but may interact with other prescription medications.
-Care providers or pharmacists are usually available for questions and advice.
+Health-care providers or pharmacists are usually available for questions and advice.

-Hamstring and calf injuries generally heal with the body's production of collagen fibers to build scar tissue in the area of muscle damage.
+- Hamstring and calf injuries generally heal with the body's production of collagen fibers to build scar tissue in the area of muscle damage.
 Depending upon the severity of damage, it may take days to weeks to completely heal.
 The treatment of a strain is RICE (rest, ice, compression, and elevation).
 Once the initial phase of recovery begins, it is important that the muscle regain its length.
 Often, stretching exercises are used to help restore the hamstring muscles to their full length to allow full range of motion of the knee and leg.
-The decision as to when to start these exercises or to use other types of physical therapy is individualized for every patient and is often made by the care provider.
+The decision as to when to start these exercises or to use other types of physical therapy is individualized for every patient and is often made by the health-care provider.

 Crutches may be used in the first few days after injury to rest the leg.
 Elastic bandages (Ace wraps) may be applied to the thigh, beginning at the knee and moving upward to the hip joint to provide compression.

 Ibuprofen may be suggested as an anti-inflammatory medication and for pain control.
 As with any over-the-counter medication, it is important to check with a pharmacist or health-care provider to make certain that it is safe to take ibuprofen in each specific case.